 - No credit cards, personal or auto loans, or investment accounts

-If you are looking for bank accounts with competitive rates and ease of access, CIT Bank is a great choice.
+CIT Bank is a great choice if you are looking for bank accounts with competitive rates and ease of access.

 The $100 initial deposit may be higher than some other banks that require $0, but all the fee-free features that come with the accounts make up for it.
 Not many banks offer options to receive and send wires for free, for instance.